Tommigun1980/LightHttpRequest/README.md

 LightHttpRequest is a wrapper around HttpClient that solves all of the above issues.

-A cached version, utilizing either [IMemoryCache](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/memory?view=aspnetcore-3.1) or [IDistributedCache](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/distributed?view=aspnetcore-3.1), is also available in a separate package.
+A caching version, utilizing either [IMemoryCache](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/memory?view=aspnetcore-3.1) or [IDistributedCache](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/distributed?view=aspnetcore-3.1), is also available in a separate package.

 ## Usage